Categories & Qualifications

-Under the federal government’s Agreement on Internal Trade, any Professional Engineer or Professional Geoscientist registered in one jurisdiction who applies for registration with another jurisdiction, shall be accepted provided that the applicant is a in good standing in the home jurisdiction.
+(Under the Canadian Free Trade Agreement, any Professional Engineer or Professional Geoscientist registered in one jurisdiction who applies for registration with another jurisdiction, shall be accepted provided that the applicant is a in good standing in the home jurisdiction).

 - An applicant may be registered as a member-in-training, if the person has met the academic qualifications for registration but has not yet fulfilled other requirements for registration as a professional engineer or professional geoscientist.

 - In recognition of the variations in the nature of engineering and geoscience internship programs and requirements throughout Canada, it may be beneficial for those MIT’s who have completed part of an internship in another province/territory in Canada to complete their internship in that jurisdiction.
 Upon registration as a professional, the person must immediately apply for licensure in the jurisdiction in which he/she is working.

 - Permits to Practice are issued in accordance with the provisions of the Engineers and Geoscientists Act, 2008.
 The following further defines the criteria used by the Registration Committee in evaluation of applications for Permits.

 - A criterion used to approve a Permit to Practice is that the applicant include the name of at least one professional member who is qualified by virtue of his/her training and experience to practise in and accept responsibility for each discipline for which a Permit is being sought.
 It is a requirement of PEGNL and the Code of Ethics By-Law that a member not practise in areas or disciplines in which the person does not have the necessary academic training and experience.

 - In order for a Permit to Practice to be granted, the person in responsible charge for each discipline must complete and sign a Personal Profile Form.

 - Responsible charge is defined as follows: